theopmw/recipe-box/TESTING.md

 The carrousel did not render correctly and the DB data was not being pulled into the carousel.

 Fix:
-To solve this, the recipes were refered to by index and these were used to pull the correct data into the index.html carousel.
+To solve this, the recipes were referred to by index and these were used to pull the correct data into the index.html carousel.

 app.py code snippet:
 ```